mhojan/tweet-detox/index.md

 <h3 id="step-3">Step 3: Create an X Developer Account</h3>

 <p>Okay, this part's the longest to actively get through, but <strong>I promise, it's not hard</strong>.
-Take your time, and follow along, and you'll be done in no time! 🛠️✨</p>
+Take your time, and follow along.
+You'll be done in no time! 🛠️✨</p>

 <!-- Create a developer account -->